ONSdigital/dis-wagtail/docs/custom-features/media_privacy.md

 Because a media item's `file_permissions_last_set` timestamp is only updated when all file-permission setting attempts were successful, for media items with outdated file permissions, the `file_permissions_last_set` timestamp will trail behind the `privacy_last_changed` value.

-For an individual object, the `file_permissions_are_outdated()` method will return `True` if the `file_permissions_last_set` timestamp is less than the `privacy_last_changed` value.
+For an individual object, the `file_permissions_are_outdated()` method will return `True` if the `file_permissions_last_set` timestamp is eariler than `privacy_last_changed`.
 This is used in a few places to vary the behaviour.
-Specifically, the `href` value for images will continue to point to the media serve view, so that it can still be served to users, and the serve view checks it before redirecting users to the direct file URL.
+Specifically, the `href` value for images will continue to point to the media serve view, so that it can still be served to users.
+The image serve view also checks it before redirecting users to the direct file URL.

-The timestamp values can also be used to identify affected media items in bulk using the Django ORM, and reattempt the permission-setting process.
+The timestamp values can also be used to identify affected media items in bulk.
 This is the approach taken by the `retry_file_permission_set_attempts` management command, which runs regularly (every 5 minutes) in hosted environments to help keep file permissions up-to-date.
+It uses the same bulk-processing logic as the signal handlers, so will retry failed requests, mark any items that are successfully updated, and log any errors that occured.

 ## Use of Wagtail's reference index

-Wagtail's [reference index](https://docs.wagtail.org/en/stable/advanced_topics/reference_index.html) is used to track when images and documents (and other objects) are referenced by pages and other objects.
+Wagtail's [reference index](https://docs.wagtail.org/en/stable/advanced_topics/reference_index.html) is used to track when images and documents (and other objects) are referenced by pages (and other objects).

 The reference index is automatically populated via handlers connected to the `post_save` signal for all registered models.